If you have or are ever to lose one or more teeth, it is likely that you would wish to replace them.

 Advantages and disadvantages of mini dental implants

-Here are a list of what can be considered the main advantages and disadvantages to using mini dental implants.
+Here is a list of what can be considered the main advantages and disadvantages to using mini dental implants.

 - Cost – 50-60% cheaper than traditional implants.